-A fixed rate loan guarantees a fixed interest rate for the duration of your loan period.
-This means that, no matter how much interest rates fluctuate, you only have to pay the amount of interest that you agreed on.
-This secures your repayment amounts for the loan period, which usually ranges 1-5 years.
-As such, it allows you to predict your future repayments easily.
-Once your loan period is over, you can choose to re-fix the loan at the new offered interest rates, or you can roll onto a variable rate loan.
+Having a fixed interest rate means that your lender can’t increase your rate no matter how much interest rates fluctuate, and you only have to pay the amount of interest that you agreed on.
+This secures your repayment amounts for the loan period, which usually ranges from 1-5 years on personal loans.
+As such, a fixed-rate loan saves you from having to predict your future repayments if they were to go up.

 - Easy to budget your repayments and set long-term financial goals.

-- Possible penalties for additional repayments (up to thousands of dollars in break costs);
+- Possible penalties for additional repayments and for switching during the fixed term (up to thousands of dollars in break costs);

 What is a variable rate?